 Once a student decides that she is interested attending law school, there is a great deal of planning and preparation.
 Registration and preparation for the LSAT; determining where to apply to law school; applying to law school; selecting a school to attend; and more.
 The Pre-Law Adivsor assists students along the way, helping to direct them to LSAT preparation materials and law schools that are right for them.
 Orientation programs for Pre-Law students are supplemented by individual advisement.

 There is an active Pre-Law Club on campus where students sharing common goals and aspirations come together.
-Some recent activities of the club include a trip to Washington, D.C. and a visit to Georgetown University Law Center; a visit to Albany Law School, including sitting in on a class and visiting with an RSC graduate; hosting speakers including a representative from an LSAT preparation center, a New York State Assemblyman, the President of the New York State Women's Bar Association, among others.
+Some past activities of the club include a trip to Washington, D.C. and a visit to Georgetown University Law Center; a visit to Albany Law School, including sitting in on a class and visiting with an RSC graduate; hosting speakers including a representative from an LSAT preparation center, a New York State Assemblyman, the President of the New York State Women's Bar Association, among others.
+Community service, movie nights and fund raising events are also part of our regular roster of activities.